vishnusaila/viiseservices/README.md

 Managing responsive layouts using Tailwind CSS

+.

+## What technologies are used for this project?

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS

 Fixing animation issues and optimizing loading performance

 Coordinating updates and feedback during development cycles